Financial-Times/publish-carousel/README.md

 The Carousel, however, will **not** be automatically started during a failover scenario, and will remain passive.
 This is to ensure we do not overload the Cluster, which could potentially exacerbate any problems within the Publishing environment.

-The Carousel uses the etcd key `/ft/config/publish-carousel/enable` to determine whether or not it needs to be in the Active or Passive modes on startup.
-If this toggle changes at any time, the Carousel will shutdown or startup as required.

 ## Configuration

 On startup, the Carousel will read cycle configuration from a provided YAML file, add them to the Scheduler, attempt to restore the previous state from S3, and start them up.
 To configure cycles, the following fields are **required** for all cycle types: